 - Black Spruce (Picea mariana)

 - Sweet Marjoram (Origanum majorana)

 - Geranium (Pelargonium roseum X asperum)

-How to Use Essential Oils for Allergies
+How to Use Essential Oils for Allergy Relief

 You can take any of the above oils and combine them in equal parts for an effective blend.

 - Put 15 drops total in a diffuser – For example, equal parts Tea Tree, Lavender, and Cedarwood is a good combo.

 - Make a 10ml roller bottle with a 4-5% dilution – 12-15 drops total and fill the rest with carrier oil.

 - Make an inhaler – 6-10 drops total on the wick of an inhaler and cap for later use.